vitringr/vault/nodes/Primitive Linear Transformations.md

 Transformation that mirrors space across a line (in 2D) or plane (in 3D) that passes through the origin.

-Can be though of as a special case of scaling with a factor of `-1` along one axis.
+Can be though of as a special case of scaling by a factor of `-1` along one axis.

+- Reverses orientation.
-- Preserves lengths and angles, but reverses orientation.
+- Preserves lengths and angles.
 - Determinant equals `-1`.
 - Invertible.

 ## Shear

-Shearing is a transformation that "skews" space, stretching it non-uniformly.
-Angles are not preserved, but areas and volumes are.

-- The basic idea is to add a multiple of one coordinate to the other.
+Transformation that "skews" space, adding a multiple of one coordinate to another.

+Moves points in a direction parallel to an axis by an amount proportional to their coordinate on another axis.

+Example: `x' = x + ay`, `y' = y`.

+- Does not preserve angles.
+- Preserves area (in 2D) and volume (in 3D).
+- Determinant equals `1`.
+- Invertible.

 ## Projection

-Refers to any dimension-reducing operation.
+Dimension-reducing transformation.

+Flattens space onto a subspace (like a line or plane) that passes through the origin.

-**Non-Invertible**: This is the only non-invertible primitive linear transformation.
+This is the only non-invertible primitive linear transformation.
+Once projected, a dimension of information is lost.

-## Prespective Projection

-## Parallel Projection

-One way to achieve this is to use a scale factor of zero in a direction.
-In this case, all points are flattened/projected onto a perpendicular axis (in 2D) or plane (in 3D).

-- It is called "parallel" because the lines from the original points to their projected counterparts are parallel.
-- Projection onto a cardinal axis occurs by simply discarding one of the dimensions, or scaling it by zero.
+- Determinant equals `0`.
+- Non-invertible.